Apple iPhone 13: What Australians need to know

 What you get is an 12MP f/1.6 wide lens, matched up with an 12MP f/2.4 120-degree ultra-wide lens, which doesn't seem that fancy for a phone that still sits in a premium price space.
 Apple leaning heavily on its AI-led camera software here, offering up a new "Cinematic" mode with rack focus available when shooting video.

-Realistically, we've got to wait for our opportunity to put the iPhone 13 through its camera paces.
 In 2020, the iPhone 12 was our pick of the best of the bunch for value overall, because while the iPhone 12 Pro Max could capture images at better quality, for most users the iPhone 12 was more than enough.
-There's nothing to suggest that this might not still be the case in 2021, but watch this space.
+There's nothing to suggest that this might not still be the case in 2021.
+And here's what our preliminary iPhone 13 camera shootout results have to say about it.

 iPhone 13: Performance